Andrew Brasher B.Sc., M.Sc., SFHEA<br>

 LTD Manager (Research Projects)

 Andrew Brasher works in the Learning and Teaching Development team in the Institute of Educational Technology at the Open University.
-His role is to get involved in a wide variety of research and development projects, with the aim of determining new tools and practices which will benefit the university's teaching and learning strategies.
+He is involved in a wide variety of research and development projects, with the aim of determining new tools and practices which will benefit the university's teaching and learning strategies.

 Current and recent projects include: